 an amount paid for one or more services, goods or items affects the approved budget;

-strategies are added or revisions are made to a service back-up plan;
+revisions are made to a service back-up plan;

 funds budgeted for a service back-up plan are not used or needed; or

-the FMSA, the MCO service coordinator, the person-centered service planning team, or an HHSC representative require a revision.
+the FMSA, the MCO service coordinator, the person-centered service planning team (SPT) or an HHSC representative requires a revision.

-The member, LAR or DR must submit budget revisions to the FMSA for approval.
+The CDS employer or DR must submit budget revisions to the FMSA for approval.
 Revised budgets cannot be implemented until written approval is received from the FMSA.

-The FMSA must provide assistance to the member, LAR or DR with budget revisions as requested or needed by the member, validate the budget, and provide written approval to the member, LAR or DR.
+The FMSA must provide assistance to the CDS employer or DR with budget revisions as requested or needed by the member, validate the budget, and provide written approval to the CDS employer or DR.

-The MCO evaluates ISP changes requested by the member and participates in the interdisciplinary team meetings to resolve issues when the member does not follow the budget or comply with CDS option budget requirements.
+The MCO evaluates ISP changes requested by the CDS employer and participates in the SPT meetings to resolve issues when the CDS employer or DR does not follow the budget or comply with CDS option budget requirements.

 8300 Service Responsibility Option (SRO) Description